Muar (town): Culture and tradition

-Other than the above, the Muar is well known for their Chinese community's Lion Dance.
-Muar "Kun Seng Keng" Lion Dance association had been national champion for 48 times and world champion for 44 times in the International Championship for Lion Dance since 1992 beside many winning other various championship.
+Other than the above, Muar is well known for their Chinese community's Lion Dance.
+Muar's Kun Seng Keng Lion Dance association had been the national champion for 48 times and world champion for 44 times in the International Championship for Lion Dance since 1992 besides winning many other various championships.

-Ching Giap See Temple is the largest Buddhist temple in the state of Johor and it is located along Jalan Sulaiman in Muar.
-Nan Hai Fei Lai Temple was established before 1913 and is considered as the oldest Buddhist temple in the town, it is located at Jalan Salleh.
+The Ching Giap See Temple is the largest Buddhist temple in the state of Johor and it is located along Jalan Sulaiman in Muar.
+In addition, another Buddhist temple, Nan Hai Fei Lai, was established before 1913 and is considered as the oldest Buddhist temple in the town, located at Jalan Salleh.

-Gurudwara Sahib Muar is the historical Sikh temple in the state of Johor and it is located along Jalan Mohamadiah, Taman Sri Tanjung, 84000 Muar, Johor, Malaysia.
-It was opened on 3 February 1933.
+Gurudwara Sahib Muar is a historical Sikh temple in the state of Johor and it is located along Jalan Mohamadiah, Taman Sri Tanjung, Muar, inaugurated on 3 February 1933.

 Hospitals

 Main building of Sultanah Fatimah Specialist Hospital.

-Muar and Tangkak are served by two government hospitals as well as numerous primary health centres.
-The two hospitals are:
+Muar is served by one government hospital as well as numerous primary health centres.